 Instructions

 - Make the homemade sweet & tangy dry rub.
-In a bowl, place the brown sugar, onion powder, garlic powder, salt, lemon pepper, Paprika, and ground mustard, then mix until combined.
+In a bowl, add the brown sugar, onion powder, garlic powder, salt, lemon pepper, paprika, and ground mustard, then mix until combined.

-- Place the steak on the BBQ grill grate or griddle.
-Close the BBQ lid and cook for approximately 1 hour.
+- Place the steak on the BBQ grill grate or smoker.
+Close the lid and cook low and slow for approximately 1 hour.
 Your time may vary by the size of your steak or steaks, see notes.

 Rest

-- Pull the black Angus bone in ribeye before it reaches your level of doneness and rest for 10 minutes.
-As the steak rests it will continue raising in temperature by around 10 degrees F.
+- Pull the Angus ribeye steak before it reaches your level of doneness and rest for 10 minutes.
+As the steak rests, it will continue rising in temperature by as much as 10℉.

-- Set up the BBQ for direct cooking.
-I find that the resting time gives the BBQ plenty of time to get up to 450 degrees F. The fire box should have a good even layer of burning charcoal across it.
+- Set up the BBQ for direct cooking, 450℉.
+The fire box should have a good, even layer of burning natural charcoal across it.

 Sear

-- Sharing the black Angus ribeye: I cut the bone off with a good bit of meat still on it, dino rib, and divided the rest for my 2 daughters to enjoy.
+- Sharing the ribeye: I cut the bone off with a good bit of meat still on it, dino rib, and divided the rest for my 2 daughters to enjoy.

 Notes

-- BBQing more than one, as you add more cowboy cut ribeyes the initial low-temperature cook will increase by around 15 minutes.
+- BBQing more than one, as you add more bone in ribeyes, the initial low and slow cook time can increase.

 - Doneness.
 For this recipe, I wanted medium rare.
-I pulled the steak when it reached 115 degrees F. During the rest, the ribeye increased to 125 degrees F. and after searing it was at 128 degrees F. I prefer my medium rare between 125 – 135 degrees F. If you prefer a different internal temperature (doneness), just adjust it to your liking.
+I pulled the steak when it reached 115℉.
+During the rest, the ribeye increased to 125℉, and after searing, it was at 128℉.
+I prefer my medium rare steak temperature between 125℉ to 135℉.
+If you prefer a different internal temperature (doneness), just adjust it to your liking.

 - Regular thermometer user tip.
 If you are a little under the internal temperature you want for doneness after the initial cook, don’t worry.
 You can still rest the bone in ribeye.
 A trick I have found that works is to decrease the searing temperature and go longer.
 I’d suggest 3 minutes on each side.

-- If you need a little extra heat diffusion for the indirect cooking, you can use a griddle/pan.
+- If you need a little extra heat diffusion for the indirect cooking, you can use a skillet.

 Food safety